-11.50 CONSTRUCTION JOINTS
+11.33 CONCRETE JOINTS

-- .1 Construction joints not shown on the drawings shall be approved by the Engineer prior to construction of formwork and placement of reinforcement.
-The interface between concrete pours is classified as a construction joint if fresh concrete cannot be incorporated integrally by vibration with that previously placed. - .2 Joints shall be perpendicular to main steel. - .3 Reinforcing steel and/or welded wire fabric shall be continuous across joints. - .4 Before placing new concrete on hardened concrete, forms shall be re-tightened, the surface of concrete adequately roughened, laitance removed and the surface saturated with water in advance of concreting. - .5 Joint preparation and installation of jointing materials shall be in accordance with the manufacturer's instructions. - .6 Furnish filler for each joint in a single piece for the depth and width required for the joint, unless authorized by the Engineer.
-When more than one piece is authorized for a joint, fasten abutting ends and hold securely to shape by stapling or other positive fastening methods.
+- .1 Construction Joints: - (a) Construction joints shall comply with the requirement of CSA A23.1:19, Clause 7.3.1. - (b) Construction joints not shown on the drawings shall be approved by the Engineer prior to construction of formwork and placement of reinforcement.
+The interface between concrete pours is classified as construction joint if fresh concrete cannot be incorporated integrally by vibration with that previously placed. - (c) Joints shall be perpendicular to main steel. - (d) Reinforcing steel and/or welded wire fabric shall be continuous across joints. - (e) Before placing new concrete on hardened concrete, forms shall be re-tightened, the surface of concrete adequately roughened, laitance removed and the surface saturated with water in advance of concreting. - (f) Joint preparation and installation of jointing materials shall be in accordance with the manufacturer's instructions. - (g) Furnish filler for each joint in a single piece for the depth and width required for the joint, unless authorized by the Engineer.
+When more than one piece is authorized for a joint, fasten abutting ends and hold securely to shape by stapling or other positive fastening methods. - .2 Curb and Sidewalk Expansion Joints: - (a) Transverse expansion joints for curb and gutter shall be formed at both sides of lanes and driveway crossings, at both ends of all curb returns, and both sides of catch basins1.0 m from the centerline of the catch basin and at all other locations designated by the Engineer. - (b) Transverse expansion joints for sidewalks shall be formed at both sides of lanes and driveway crossings, at both ends of curb returns, at both sides of manholes, 0.75 m from the centerline of the manhole and at all other locations designated by the Engineer. - (c) Extend joint through full depth of concrete.
+Fill joint with expansion joint material. - .3 Curb and Sidewalk Contraction Joints: - (a) Contraction joints shall be constructed by cutting a groove through the surface of the concrete to a minimum of 1⁄2 of the depth of the concrete section at the point of cut. - (b) Contraction Joints shall be Constructed: - (i) For sidewalks up to 3.0 m wide, lateral control joints shall be spaced at intervals equal to the width of the sidewalk. - (ii) For sidewalks wider than 3.0 m, lateral control joints shall be spaced at 3.0 m intervals, as well as longitudinal control joints, located such that a 2.0 m corridor is maintained.